cgross95/r-for-hpcc/episodes/r-command-line.Rmd

 - Use `module spider R/<version>` to learn how to load a version of R on the HPCC
 - Run `R` from the command line to start an interactive R console
+- Use the `--vanilla` option to ignore extra configuration files
 - Run `Rscript` to run an R script
 - Use `commandArgs` to parse command line arguments in an R script